palmierimarco/ansible-panos/README.md

 ### Requirements

-This script tested on Linux/WSL with python3.9.
+This script tested on Linux/WSL with python 3.9 and 3.10.
 The following packages are required:
- - python3.9
+ - python3.9 or 3.10
  - ansible
  - pan-os-python
  - pan-python